cdaringe/revealer/README.md

 **option #1**.  the reveal.js source code comes with a great set of rails.  it's packed with valuable css, plugins, and tooling to get your developing your presentation quickly (e.g. file server & live reload).  however, cloning a repo then modifying it isn't really a great way to use a _library_.  instead of consuming it as a library, you end up using it as a standalone application.  what are this strategy's weaknesses?

 1. what happens when you need upstream updates? merge conflicts are almost guaranteed, at some point.
-1. how does your presentation repository structure look? it looks like the reveal.js source code, not simply your precious presentation content.  this yields some degree complication & misdirection.
+1. how does your presentation repository structure look? it looks like the reveal.js source code, not simply your precious presentation content.  this yields some degree of complication & misdirection.

 many reveal.js projects choose this path.